locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 z = x; // Assignment operator
 ```

-By default C++ generates the code to copy and assign the bytes in one class to another without any effort.
+By default C++ generates all the code to copy and assign the bytes in one class to another without any effort.
 Lucky us!

 So our class PersonList might look like this: